lichen-community-systems/youme/docs/midi-events.md

 }
 ```

-There are no additional parameters beyond the required `type` value.
+There are no additional parameters beyond the required `type` value, which must be set to `clock` for this message type.

 ## Continue

-Resume playing the current sequence from the last position at which it was stopped.
-In the JSON format used by YouMe,
+Resume playing the current sequence from the last position at which it was stopped (or the position indicated by
-this message would look something like:
+a "song pointer" message, see below).
+In the JSON format used by YouMe, this message looks something like:

 ```json5
 {